Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling Optimization: Consideration of Fairness

 \section{Consideration of Fairness}

 There are many possible notions of fairness~\cite{gupta2019individual,gupta2020}.
-For this exploratory work, we focus on methods for which \eqref{PSPS} remains a MILP when modified to consider fairness.
+To maintain computational tractability in this exploratory work, we focus on methods for which \eqref{PSPS} remains a MILP when modified to consider fairness.
 We intend to analyze more general alternatives in future work.
-In this section, we first formulate the PSPS rolling optimization framework using a generic fairness consideration method.
-We conclude the section by describing three different methods for incorporating fairness.
+This section first formulates the PSPS rolling optimization framework using a generic fairness consideration method and then describes three different methods for incorporating fairness.